 Nathan in Guys and Dolls has been engaged to Adelaide for over a decade.

 In Bye Bye Birdie, Rose nags Albert about when they will finally get married and settled down, after eight years.
 The two things holding Albert back are Conrad Birdie and his mother.

 In Sims 3, this is a trait you can give one of your Sims.
 Sims that have it will often get the wish to break up with whomever they're romantic with, and for other Sims to get a Relationship Upgrade with them the relationship meter must be particularly high.
+They also don't like being committed to a job for very long, frequently wishing to quit the job.
 There is also a book entitled "Commitment Issues" Sims can read.

 In Sims 2, a Romance sim will often fear marriages, committed relationships and having children